swmpkim/beeswarm__plots/salinity_beeswarm.md

 <br>

-What I'm doing for this Plot of the Month is making a _beeswarm plot_.
+For this Plot of the Month, I'm making a _beeswarm plot_.
 It's really cool - like a cross between a box plot and a histogram, but way more fun, because you get interesting shapes.
 There's a point on the graph for every measurement; and where the blob is wider, there are more readings of that particular value.
 Seems like a perfect way to visualize salinity data.

 __Some credit for this idea goes to others:__  These plots were inspired by #TidyTuesday on Twitter - those of you looking for more frequent "assignments" to practice your R and data visualization skills should check it out.
 More info here: https://github.com/rfordatascience/tidytuesday